DLuensch/StereoVision-ADCensus/README.md

  6. If you build the program successfully you should be able to see the "PictureOverlay" executable

 **Execute PictureOverlay:**
- 1. `./PictureOverlay PATH_TO_YOUR_CONFIG/image1.jpg PATH_TO_YOUR_CONFIG/image2.jpg alpha1 alpha2 scale`
+ 1. `./PictureOverlay PATH_TO_YOUR_IMAGE/image1.jpg PATH_TO_YOUR_IMAGE/image2.jpg alpha1 alpha2 scale`
   * alpha1: The alpha value for the first image.
 The value must be between 0 - 1. (e.g.: 0.5)
   * alpha2: The alpha value for the second image.
 The value must be between 0 - 1. (e.g.: 0.5)
-  * scale: You can reduce the size with this parameter if you have images bigger than your screen resolution.
+  * scale: You can reduce the size with this parameter, if you have images bigger than your screen resolution.
 The value must be between 0 and 1.
 If you don't want to reduce the size, set the value to 1.
   * With the "A" and "D" keys you can move the first image left and right.
   * With the "W" and "S" keys you can move the first image up and down.